-Warren Wilson College has announced it will add women’s volleyball as a new varsity sport.
+Warren Wilson College has added women’s volleyball as a new varsity sport.

-The college has begun a nationwide search for a new head coach.
-Once hired, the coach will focus on the 2022-2023 school year to recruit a team and prepare for practice and competition by fall of 2023.
+The college has hired Kristy Kamer as the new head coach.
+Kamer will focus on the 2022-2023 school year to recruit a team and prepare for practice and competition by fall of 2023.

 “This is an exciting addition and step as we look to continue to grow our department,” said Robin Martin-Davis, interim athletic director at Warren Wilson.
 “We are thankful to have an administration that continues to support the initiatives of Warren Wilson athletics.”

 The addition of volleyball is a key initiative for the athletics department as it continues through the NCAA Division III membership process.
 The college is currently in the second year of the four-year membership process.
 The introduction of a new team sport helps satisfy NCAA Division III membership requirements and Title IX compliance.
 Since women’s volleyball is currently sponsored by 433 schools in NCAA Division III, adding it as a team sport shows growth, support for athletics and increases the school’s NCAA Division III membership profile.